-The Group reviews certain property, plant and equipment, right-of-use assets, goodwill, intangible assets and deferred charges, for impairment of value.
+The Group reviews property, plant and equipment, right-of-use assets, goodwill, intangible assets and deferred charges, for impairment of value.
 Except for the impairment for goodwill which is assessed at least annually, the impairment evaluation for the other nonfinancial assets includes considering certain indications of impairment such as significant changes in asset usage, significant decline in assets' market value, obsolescence or physical damage of an asset, significant underperformance relative to expected historical or projected future operating results and significant negative industry or economic trends.
-Moreover, lockdown to Group manufacturing sites due to the impact of COVID-19 pandemic that leads to lower production post impairment indicators requiring the assessment of the recoverable amount for the said assets.
+Moreover, lockdown of the Group's manufacturing sites due to the impact of COVID-19 pandemic that leads to lower production post impairment indicators requiring the assessment of the recoverable amount for the said assets.

 The Group estimates the recoverable amount as the higher of the fair value less costs to sell and value-in-use.
 In determining the present value of estimated future cash flows expected to be generated from the continued use of the assets, the Group is required to make estimates and assumptions that may affect property, plant and equipment, right-of-use assets, intangible assets and deferred charges.
 For goodwill, this requires an estimation of the recoverable amount which is the fair value less costs to sell or value-in-use of the CGU to which the goodwill is allocated.
 Estimating a value-in-use amount requires management to make an estimate of the expected future cash flows for the cash generating unit and also to choose a suitable discount rate in order to calculate the present value of cash flows.
-Further details on property, plant and equipment, right-of-use assets, goodwill, intangible assets and deferred charges are disclosed in Notes 10, 30, 11, 12 and 14, respectively.

-Details of the impairment loss recognized are disclosed in Note 24.
+Further details on property, plant and equipment, goodwill, intangible assets, deferred charges, and right-of-use assets are disclosed in Notes 10, 11, 12, 14 and 30, respectively.
+Details of the impairment loss recognized are disclosed in Notes 10, 12 and 24.